 Transactional Counsel

-Kinal provides transactional counsel to health care providers, plans and other companies on mergers and acquisitions, joint ventures and strategic alliances in the health care and related industries.
-He has experience with hospital, provider, pharmacy and health plan acquisitions, and implementing strategic alliances and other relationships.
-He’s supported the implementation of partnerships among health care companies and physician and non-physician provider alignment strategies.
+Kinal delivers pragmatic deal advice and risk mitigation-oriented solutions to guide health care providers, payors, and other companies through mergers and acquisitions, joint ventures, and strategic alliances.
+He has experience with hospital, provider, pharmacy, and health plan acquisitions, including transactions involving risk-bearing and value-based care businesses.
+He also leads the implementation of partnerships among health care companies and physician and non-physician provider alignment strategies.

 Alternative Payment Models and Risk Contracting

-Kinal assists clients to develop alternative payment methodologies and structure shared-risk arrangements, in compliance with federal and state fraud and abuse laws and insurance laws.
-He supports clients on a variety of payment and service delivery models from CMMI and CMS, including BPCI-A, PCF, DCE and GPDC, and other non-governmental risk adjustment models.
+Kinal routinely advises clients on alternative payment models and shared-risk arrangements, as well as provider network structures such as CINs, ACOs, IPAs, and PHOs, in compliance with federal and state health care, insurance, and general business laws.
+He counsels health care providers and payors on managed care contracting, risk-bearing entity operations, participation agreement design, and provider alignment strategies.
+He supports clients on a variety of payment and service delivery models from CMMI and CMS, including MSSP, BPCI-A, PCF, REACH, GUIDE, ACCESS, LEAD and other risk-adjusted reimbursement models.

 Regulatory Compliance